Can you qualify for a mortgage loan if you don't have enough credit history to even have your own three-digit credit score? Probably not.

 To get a three-digit credit score -- and to make applying for a mortgage an easier task -- you must first build a credit history.
 To do this, you'll need to first acquire credit and pay back your creditors.

-If you have no credit history at all -- meaning that you are not paying back student loans or an auto loan and you have no credit cards -- your first step should be to acquire a simple, basic credit card.
+If you have no credit history at all -- meaning that you are not paying back student loans or an auto loan and you have no credit cards – the best way to build credit is to acquire a simple, basic credit card.
 You might be able to do this at your local bank if you've already established a banking relationship with it.
 Once you have this card, make your payments on time.
 And be sure to keep your balance below 30 percent of your available credit.

 Sprauve then recommends that after six months or so, you apply for another form of credit.
 If you need a car, this would be a good time to apply for an auto loan.
 Maybe you can apply for a small line of credit from your bank.
 Again, make your payments on time.

+Small accounts like these are credit builder loans.
 After six months to a year of making payments on time, you should have enough of a credit history to have a solid FICO credit score.
-You can then confidently apply for a home loan.
+You can then start to think about applying for a home loan.

 If you can't get a credit card

 You can also sign up to be an authorized user on the existing credit-card account of a family member.
-If you do this, you'll be able to use the credit card and slowly build your credit.
+If you do this, you'll be able to use the credit card and slowly build your credit and improve your credit score.
 But you won't be responsible for paying any of the debt on such an account.
 That responsibility falls to the main account holder.

 You can also sign up for a joint credit-card account with a spouse or family member who has a stronger credit history.
-Using your joint credit card will slowly build your credit history.
+Using your joint credit card will slowly help you with building credit.
 You will, though, be just as responsible for the debt generated on the account as the person you team with to take out the card.

 Finally, you might be able to convince a family member to co-sign for you on an installment loan such as an auto loan.
-Paying back this loan on time will help you build a strong credit score.
+Paying back this loan on time will help you build a credit history and increase your credit score.
 But there is risk for the co-signer on your loan; if you fail to make your payments, your creditor will seek the missing payments from your co-signer.

 Start building credit early

 There is additional good news for consumers with limited or no credit histories.
 Traditionally, apartment rent payments have not been reported to the national credit bureaus Experian, Equifax or TransUnion.
 But this is starting to change.
 Both Experian and TransUnion are now accepting reports from landlords.
-If your landlord agrees to report your payment history to these bureaus, that, too, can help you steadily build a credit score.
+If your landlord agrees to report your payment history to these bureaus, that, too, can help you with building credit.

 "It's important to start as a young person in college with just one or two small accounts," Griffin said.
 "Use those accounts wisely.
 Pay your bills on time.
 Don't run up too much debt.
 It's so important to build a credit history today.
 You want it to be there when you need it, when you need to buy a car, rent an apartment or apply for a mortgage loan."